-H-49 Definition of Unusually Hazardous or Nuclear Risk for FAR Clause 52.250-1 Indemnification Under Public Law 85-804
+H-49 Definition of Unusually Hazardous or Nuclear Risk for FAR Clause 52.250-1 Indemnification under Public Law 85-804

 - (a) The term "a risk defined in this contract as unusually hazardous or nuclear" as used in FAR Clause 52.250-1 means the risk of legal liability to third parties (including legal costs as defined in paragraph jj. of Section 11 of the Atomic Energy Act of 1954, as amended, 42 U.S.C.
-Section 2014jj., notwithstanding the fact that the claim or suit may not arise under section 170 of said Act) arising from actions or inactions in the course of the following performed by the Contractor under this contract: - (1) The high priority national security work provided by the Contractor involving highly specialized technical services on behalf of the Department of Energy in support of a joint U.S.-Russian plutonium disposition program.
-This work by the Contractor which may take place inside or outside the United States, involves the development of safe facilities and processes for the formulation, fabrication, packaging and transportation, management, storage, use, and disposal of plutonium oxide and mixed plutonium oxide nuclear reactor fuel (hereinafter "MOX fuel" refers to both forms of fuel) and spent MOX fuel, in a nonproliferation effort on behalf of the United States. - (2) Activities on behalf of the Department of Energy involving weapons usable materials in a nonproliferation effort on behalf of the United States, outside the United States, as described in (i) and (ii): - (i) Inspection, packaging, transportation, and storage of weapons usable nuclear materials or radiological materials, provided that the work has been directed by the Secretary of Energy, the Deputy Secretary of Energy, an Under Secretary or Deputy Under Secretary; - (ii) Participation in the Department of Energy's international nuclear materials protection and accountability programs, including developing protection and accountability systems and consulting and training individuals, or international inspectors on such systems.
+Section 2014jj., notwithstanding the fact that the claim or suit may not arise under section 170 of said Act) arising from actions or inactions in the course of the following performed by the Contractor under this contract: - (1) Participation in the following nonproliferation endeavors The high priority national security work provided by the Contractor involving highly specialized technical services on behalf of the Department of Energy in support of a joint U.S.-Russian plutonium disposition program.
+This work by the Contractor which may take place inside or outside the United States, involves the development of safe facilities and processes for the formulation, fabrication, packaging and transportation, management, storage, use, and disposal of plutonium oxide and mixed plutonium oxide nuclear reactor fuel (hereinafter -MOX fuell refers to both forms of fuel) and spent MOX fuel, in a nonproliferation effort on behalf of the United States.

+- (2) Activities on behalf of the Department of Energy involving weapons usable materials in a nonproliferation effort on behalf of the United States, outside the United States, as described in (i) and (ii): - (i) Inspection, packaging, transportation, and storage of weapons usable nuclear materials located in the Former Soviet Union, including Russia, provided that the work has been directed by the Secretary of Energy, the Deputy Secretary of Energy, or an Under Secretary; - (ii) Participation in the Department of Energy's international nuclear materials protection and accountability programs, including developing protection and accountability systems and consulting and training individuals, or international inspectors on such systems.

-This work is conducted under the following existing agreements:
+Work is conducted under the following existing agreements: